 - Participating in support group meetings

-- Taking medications
+- Taking prescribed medications as needed

-A halfway house provides a sober environment for people in the criminal justice system, and these programs also provide clients with counseling for addictions, mental illnesses or both.
+Sober living that helps people transition from prison offer sober environment for people in the criminal justice system, and these programs also provide clients with counseling for addictions, mental illnesses or both.
 In addition, clients are expected to obtain employment and otherwise improve their lives.
 Refusing to do so could be grounds for readmission to prison.

 A transitional housing program may help to break that cycle by providing people with:

-- A low-cost, or no-cost, place to live
+- A low-cost or no-cost place to live

 - Social skills training